Staars/Staars.github.io/docs/Bluetooth_MI32.md

 - 6 - characteristic not writable
 - 7 - did not write value
 - 8 - timeout: did not read on notify

+Op codes:

+- 1 - read
+- 2 - write
+- 3 - notify read

+UUID:
+Returns the 16 bit UUID of the characteristic, that returns a value.

 Internally this creates a context, that can be modified with the follwing methods: